danneu/captain-githook/README.md

 - After he receives a POST hook (one repository)

 The primary use-case for this script is to restart web processes to ensure they pick up the latest changes.

-## Disclaimer

-I wrote this at 4am.

-I have poor sysadmin skills.
-To put things in perspect, this project is 1000x better than what I was doing before.